BONES IN THE RIVER

 Though his slack limbs flail to her rhythm, he fails to laugh.
 She gathers him closer, binding him, shrouding him, over and colder.
 Under a shot-down moon, reflected back from the rippled surface of his grave.

 Afterwards, he couldn’t remember the rest of the drive home.
 On some level he registered that it passed without further incident.
 He steered and braked, changed gear, accelerated when the road ahead dictated.
-And he knew that, had he been stopped, they would have taken one look and demanded he give a sample just to find out what else was in his blood.
+And he knew, had he been stopped, they would have taken one look and demanded he give a sample, just to find out what else was in his blood.

 He recognised, dimly, that what he should have done was step up for it.
 Call it in and wait, stalwart, for the lights and uniforms to arrive, for suspicion and interrogations.
 But somewhere at the back of his brain, the part that coiled and slithered with all the baser instincts, a primeval will to survive kicked in.

 It flooded his system with adrenaline, pushed into his bloodstream so hard it made his temples pound.
 He couldn’t stop his hands from shaking, no matter how hard he clenched his fingers around the steering wheel.
-No matter how much he tried forcing himself to adopt a coolly logical approach.
+Or how much he tried forcing himself to adopt a coolly logical approach.

 He knew there were no obvious signs of collision on the car.
 He’d had his wits about him enough to check, back there on the road.
 Bit of a scuff on the bumper but nothing that would stand out—certainly not on the grainy footage of the traffic cameras before he got back home.
 Not that there were many between here and there.